-Each earthward swing of the arm, each precise release of the shoe, each slow arc of the flight, each moment of mayhem when steel meets steel, is a mantra of serenity deliciously smashed by gravity.
+Each earthward swing of the arm, each precise release of the shoe, each slow arc of the flight, each moment of mayhem when steel meets steel, is a mantra of serenity smashed by gravity.

 I loved to pitch horseshoes.

 My dad built the pit.
 He dug the hole and poured the concrete and angled the stake.
 He built the frame and filled the whole schmegegge with sand.
-Pretty soon the sand was mostly beaten away and dirt only remained, but everything else endured my constant pitching.
+Pretty soon the sand was mostly beaten away and dirt remained, but everything else endured my constant pitching.

 I pitched for hours.
 The ring, the swing, the fling, the flight, the landing, the clang, the trudge, repeat ad infinitum.